aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

 The project is an example how to use AWS Resource Groups Tagging API to retrieve a specific tag and then based on found resources pull additional information from respective service APIs to generate a configuration file (JSON) to build a CloudWatch Dashboard with _reasonable_ metrics and alarms.
+Optionally customers can also deploy a central alarm dashboard to monitor alarms across an AWS Organization, AWS Organization OU or across arbitrary number of AWS accounts.

 ## Features

 ### Supported services

-- API Gateway v1 (REST)
+- Amazon API Gateway v1 (REST)
-- API Gateway v2 (HTTP, WebSockets)
+- Amazon API Gateway v2 (HTTP, WebSockets)
-- AppSync
+- AWS AppSync
-- Aurora
+- Amazon Aurora
-- Autoscaling Groups
+- Auto Scaling groups
 - On-Demand Capacity Reservations
-- CloudFront
+- Amazon CloudFront
-- DynamoDB
+- Amazon DynamoDB
-- EBS (as part of EC2)
+- Amazon EBS (as part of EC2)
-- EC2 (support for t\* burstable instances, support for CloudWatch Agent)
+- Amazon EC2 (support for t\* burstable instances, support for CloudWatch Agent)
 - ELB v1 (ELB Classic)
 - ELB v2 (ALB, NLB)
-- ECS (EC2 and Fargate)
+- Amazon ECS (EC2 and Fargate)
-- Lambda
+- AWS Lambda
+- AWS Elemental MediaLive
+- AWS Elemental MediaPackage
 - NAT Gateway
 - RDS
 - S3
 - SNS
 - SQS
 - Transit Gateway
-- WAFv2
-- AWS Elemental MediaPackage
-- AWS Elemental MediaLive
+- AWS WAFv2

+### Central alarm dashboard features
+- Event-driven for scalability and speed
+- Supports arbitrary source accounts within an AWS Organization (different teams can have own dashboards)
+- Supports automatic source account configuration through stack-sets
+- Supports visualization and sorting of alarm priority (CRITICAL, MEDIUM, LOW) through alarm tags in source accounts.
+- Supports tag data for EC2 instances in source accounts

 ## How it works

+### Metric dashboards
 1. `data/resource_collector.py` is used to call the Resource Groups Tagging API and to generate the configuration file.
 2. CDK (v2) is used to generate CloudFormation template and deploy it

 The solution will create metrics and alarms following best practices.

+### Central alarm dashboard
+When a CloudWatch Alarm changes state (going from OK to ALARM state), an event is emitted to EventBridge in the account.
+An event bus rule forwards the event to the central event bus in the monitoring account.
+This event is then registered in DynamoDB.
+CloudWatch custom widgets visualize current alarm state on the dashboard.

 ## Prerequisites